 Want to know our TEN-POINT equation for making your website and social media work.
 It’s vital these two components are singing on the same song sheet because without them you are leaving your business to chance.

-These 10 points, if implemented, are guaranteed to bring you more traffic and higher quality leads – the miracle every business is looking for.
+These 10 points, if implemented, are guaranteed to bring you more website traffic and higher quality leads – the miracle every business is looking for.

-The ten point equation: Making your website and social media work in harmony
+The ten-point equation: Making your website and social media work in harmony

-- Have more than one.
-Single page websites can look good but it means that anyone sharing a link to your website will only be able to share your home page, rather than the specific part they thought was interesting.
+Single pagewebsites can look good but it means that anyone sharing a link to your website will only be able to share your home page, rather than the specific part they thought was interesting.
 Because of this number ten is probably very important.

-- Make your content easy to be shared.
 By adding sharing buttons to your website you make it easier for your reader to share what they find.

-- Google Analytics is a must!
-Adding Google Analytics will help you to identify which of your social media efforts is working for you and what traffic sources matter to your business.
+Adding Google Analytics to your website will help you to identify which of your social media efforts is working for you and what traffic sources matter to your business.

 Make sure your website links show up spectacularly when shared on social media by including the necessary markup.
 Facebook is quite clever, but using meta-tags will mean that the image you’ve chosen will pop up on the preview.
 Twitter isn’t clever, and you need to include specific coding called Twitter Card Markup for it to display nicely.

 Arguably the ideal outcome of social media marketing is to get into someone’s inbox by them signing up to your mailing list.
 Incentivise people to sign up by offering a free giveaway – anything from money off vouchers to a free e-book.
 Need a little more inspiration?
 Check out Short Stack’s guide on how to use prizes and rewards in successful promotions.

-- Feature a contact form.
 People don’t want to search around your site looking for an email address – they want you to make it easy for them.
 Featuring a contact form just makes their life a little easier and in turn, will increase your conversion.

-- Blog.
-Regular new content gives you plenty to post on social media about, and hosting your blog on your site gives you an easy way to direct fans there.
+Finally, regular new content gives you plenty to post on social media about, and hosting your blog on your site gives you an easy way to direct fans there.
 It’s a real win-win.
 Don’t forget the power of guest blogs – check out a great example of this with 5 things we learnt about Hester B Photography today!

 In summary: Which one of the ten points will you work on today?